The Office of Planning and Institutional Effectiveness

 We seek to become TRUE (Trusted, Reliable, Unbiased, and Effective) strategic advisors for all University constituents to support continuous institutional improvements and overall institutional effectiveness.

-1. Coordinating and assisting with the development and implementation of the university’s comprehensive planning structure of strategic plan, six-year plan, and annual integrated operational and budget plans.
+1. Coordinate and assist with the development and implementation of the university’s comprehensive planning structure of strategic plan, six-year plan, and annual integrated operational and budget plans.

-4. Collecting, analyzing, and disseminating key institutional data reports to internal and external constituencies.
+3. Collect, analyze, and disseminate key institutional data reports to internal and external constituencies.

-5. Completing and responding to all mandatory and voluntary reports and surveys, with accurate data, required from OPIE by federal, state, and regional agencies and accrediting bodies.
+4. Respond to all mandatory and voluntary reports and surveys required by federal, state, and regional agencies and accrediting bodies.

-6. Serving as a clearinghouse for all university related surveys, questionnaires, and inquiries in order to maintain the accuracy and consistency of the data contained.
+5. Serve as a clearinghouse for all university related surveys, questionnaires, and inquiries to maintain the accuracy and consistency of the data contained.

-10. Managing the commercial testing function in which the University serves as a testing center for Educational Testing Service and the College Board.
+8. Serve as a testing center for the Educational Testing Service and the College Board.